Eze-CM/Rick_and_Morty/README.md

-# Rick and Morty React App
+# Rick and Morty Vite App
 This project is a React application that utilizes the Rick and Morty API to display information about the characters, episodes, and locations from the popular animated TV show, Rick and Morty.

 ## Features